 Brand Name: Neotic

-Neotic drops is used for:
+Neotic drops are used for:

 Relieving pain and inflammation in the ear caused by certain ear problems.
 It may be used with antibiotics to treat middle ear infections.
 It may also be used to help remove a buildup of ear wax.

-Neotic drops is an analgesic, anesthetic, ear wax removal agent, and skin protectant combination.
+Neotic drops are an analgesic, anesthetic, ear wax removal agent, and skin protectant combination.
 It works by relieving pressure; reducing inflammation, congestion, pain, and discomfort; removing ear wax; and protecting the skin of the ear.
 An ingredient in Neotic drops also helps the medicine penetrate into the skin.

 Do NOT use Neotic drops if:

 - you are allergic to any ingredient in Neotic drops or to similar medicines

 - you have a discharge from the ear or your eardrum is perforated

 Contact your doctor or health care provider right away if any of these apply to you.

 Before using Neotic drops: